mcollina/autocannon/README.md

   -b/--body BODY
         The body of the request.
-	Note: This option needs to be used with the '-H/--headers' option in some frameworks -i/--input FILE
+	Note: This option needs to be used with the '-H/--headers' option in some frameworks -F/--form FORM
+        Upload a form (multipart/form-data).
+The form options can be a JSON string like '{ "field_1": { "type": "text", "value": "a text value"}, "field_2": { "type": "file", "path": "path to the file" } }' or a path to a JSON file containing the form options.
+  -i/--input FILE
         The body of the request.
 See '-b/body' for more details.
   -H/--headers K=V